Holographic Open/Closed Exchange in Double Deeply Virtual Compton Scattering: Fixed-$j$ Structural Matching to the $\pm$-Basis Wilson Kernels: Central fixed-- statement, scope, and matching dictionary

+The large-$N_c$ counting of the finite $c_j^\pm$ factors should also be read at the level of the products $c_j^\pm H_j^\pm$.
+In the unit-diagonal basis used in Appendix~\ref{app:pqcd}, $c_j^{-,(0)}$ can be $\ord(n_f/N_c)$ while $H_j^-$ carries an $\ord(N_c)$ quark admixture for even $j\ge4$; the product remains finite and normalization-convention independent.
+Thus an apparently small forward coefficient entry is not evidence that the closed branch is subleading; only the product with the corresponding moment has invariant meaning.
+This removes any apparent mismatch between a leading holographic closed branch and a suppressed forward coefficient entry.

 Two immediate comments are essential.
 First, the matching is naturally formulated for \DDVCS, where both photons are off shell and the conformal structure is fully visible.
-The \DVCS~\! limit may then be taken after the fixed--$j$ matching.
-Second, beyond the conformal fixed point the exact power-law scaling in $\mu$ is replaced by the familiar logarithmic LO evolution, but the same factorized logic survives.
-In that sense the fixed-point formula is the cleanest place to identify the open/$+$ and closed/$-$ correspondence, while the running-coupling generalization tells us how this structure is deformed in real QCD.
+The \DVCS limit may then be taken after the fixed--$j$ matching.
+Second, beyond the conformal fixed point the pure power-law scaling in $\mu$ is replaced by the familiar logarithmic LO evolution, but the same factorized logic survives.
+In that sense the fixed-point formula is the cleanest place to state the open/$+$ and closed/$-$ correspondence, while the running-coupling generalization tells us how the same kernel is embedded in real-QCD scale evolution.